What is Indiana Kids’ Election?

 Is there a charge to participate in Indiana Kids’ Election?

-No. The 2016 Curriculum Guides are provided, free of charge, to participating schools.
-Participants will also receive “I Voted” stickers in the mail for students on Election Day, Nov.
-8, 2016.
+No. The 2020 Curriculum Guides are provided, free of charge, to participating schools.

-This program is funded in part by the Indiana State Bar Association and the Indiana Bar Foundation.
+This program is funded in part by the Indiana State Bar Association, the Indiana Bar Foundation and Duke Energy.

 When must students register to vote?